falcosecurity/falco-website/content/en/blog/falco-0-32-0.md

 ### Plugins

-Plugins API reached stable 1.0.0, with tons of work to improve the API and its performances, eventually fixing any bug encountered.
+**Plugins API reached stable 1.0.0**, with tons of work to improve the API and its performances, eventually fixing any bug encountered.
-This means that the contract is now stable and you can start developing your own plugin; we eagerly wait for it!
+It means that the contract is now stable and you can start developing your own plugin; we eagerly wait for it!

 GO Plugin Sdk was updated and all plugins were ported to new sdk.

-Moreover, with this release, plugin related rules are shipped together with their plugin.
+Moreover, with this release, **plugin related rules are shipped together with their plugin**.

 A couple of new plugins are now officially supported:
 * [okta plugin](https://github.com/falcosecurity/plugins/tree/master/plugins/okta)